mrdk/mind/doc/streams.rst

 .. word:: forward	( -- ) |K|

-      Read one character from the current stream. :word:`line#` is updated if the character is an "end of line" symbol.
+      Read one character from the current stream. `line#` is updated if the character is an "end of line" symbol.

 .. word:: current@	( -- n ) |K|, "current-fetch"

    Put the value at the current position of the current stream onto the stack.
-This is only defined if :word:`valid?` returns :word:`true`.
+This is only defined if `valid?` returns `true`.
 A stream may however return a specific end-of-stream value.

 .. word:: valid?        ( -- flag ) |K|, "valid-question"

-   Return :word:`true` if the end of the stream is not yet reached.
+   Return `true` if the end of the stream is not yet reached.

 .. word:: eos		( -- flag ) "e-o-s"